7 Strategies for Sustainable Solar Energy Farms

 Wildlife Corridors for Solar Farms

-Dedicated Pathways: Establishing specific routes that guide animals through or around the solar farm without disrupting their natural behaviors or migrations.
+Dedicated Pathways: Planning specific routes that guide animals around solar installations without disrupting natural behaviors or migration patterns.

 To further align with wildlife needs, seasonal adjustments to the fencing system can be made to accommodate migration patterns and other seasonal behaviors.
 This involves: